 For a long period spanning the 90’s-00’s, Kirsten Dunst was an ‘it’ girl but somewhere along the line began to lose relevancy.
 She started out strong as a child actress alongside Brad Pitt and Tom Cruise with her breakout role in Interview with The Vampire.
 From there she was in big hits such as Jumanji, Bring It On and, most recognisably, 2002’s Spiderman franchise.
 Spiderman was a massive hit in its day which put her in the limelight for roles such as Marie Antoinette.
 But with so many movies under her belt it still feels as though she never quite made it to A-list status.
 However, she did just recently star the acclaimed series Fargo, so perhaps she still has a chance.

 Does anyone know what happened to Alison Lohman?
 That forever youthful, beautiful siren from White Oleander, Matchstick Men and Big Fish.
 Just when she began to make the transition from girl to woman in films like Where the Truth Lies, it appears she vanished off the face of the earth entirely.
 The last thing I have seen her in was Gamer and Drag Me to Hell back in 2009.
 What has she been doing for the past six years?
-It is always a shame when actors you like disappear, whether it be the result of declining popularity or for personal reasons.
+It is always a shame when celebrities you like disappear, whether it be the result of declining popularity or for personal reasons.
 Let’s hope there is more from her in the future.